hackergrrl/bisecting-numbers/README.md

 If used without bisection, bisecting numbers cover the integers (`..., -3, -2, -1, 0, 1, 2, 3, ...`) 1:1.
 They are represented in code as though as `string`,
 not `number`.
+This is to represent values larger than what `number` can provide, amongst other reasons (see *nice properties* below).

 `'50'` is a valid bisecting number.

-However, its superpower is that it provides the means to bisect an integer into an integer subsystem:
+However, its superpower is that it can be bisected into an integer subsystem:

 ```js
 bisect('50') => '50.0'